 Series Review – The Lyra Novels by Patricia C. Wrede

 While the Enchanted Forest Chronicles remain Patricia C. Wrede’s most famous fantasy book series, she also began The Lyra Novels before her later success.
 Now, it can be a lot of fun to read early novels by writers you enjoy.
 Readers can see how professional authors grow and change as writers.
-However, sometimes, these early novels are not as good as the ones that came out later, and sometimes, they are still solid pieces of fiction.
+However, sometimes, these original novels are not as good as the ones that came out later, and sometimes, they are still solid pieces of fiction.
 For me, The Lyra Novels by Patricia C. Wrede are certainly the latter.

 Genre-wise, The Lyra Novels are a fantasy series, so expect warring kingdoms, magical artifacts causing trouble, and a variety of memorable heroes and heroines.

-In the series, there’s just enough exposition so readers aren’t confused, but not so much that we’re overwhelmed with details.
+In the series, there’s just enough exposition, so readers aren’t confused, but not so much that we’re overwhelmed with details.